Sunak set for coronation as new PM after Johnson pulls out of Tory leadership race

 “At that moment his premiership will collapse,” he said.
 “It’s a guaranteed nailed-on failure and we cannot allow it to happen.”

-He said Johnson should do “something big and statesmanlike” and put his political ambitions on hold until the process is complete.
+He said Mr Johnson should do “something big and statesmanlike” and put his political ambitions on hold until the process is complete.

-Mr Baker’s comments raised the significant possibility that the European Research Group of pro-Brexit Tory MPs would withhold their endorsement from Johnson when they meet on Monday morning.

-This could have left him short of the 100 nominations he needed, in a stark demonstration of his fall from the affections of the parliamentary Conservative party.

-The decision of Ms Braverman to back Sunak was another heavy blow to Mr Johnson’s hopes of victory.

-A champion of the right and ERG stalwart who had been thought to be mulling her own bid for the leadership after resigning as Ms Truss’s home secretary, Ms Braverman said: “I have backed Boris from the start.
+The decision of Ms Braverman to back Mr Sunak was another heavy blow to Mr Johnson’s hopes of victory.
+A champion of the right and European Research Group stalwart who had been thought to be mulling her own bid for the leadership after resigning as Ms Truss’s home secretary, Ms Braverman said: “I have backed Boris from the start.

 “But we are in dire straits now.
 We need unity, stability and efficiency.
 Rishi is the only candidate that fits the bill and I am proud to support him.”